Phil McGraw: Personal life

 McGraw married his first wife, Debbie Higgins McCall, in 1970, when he was 20 years old.
 According to her, McGraw was domineering and would not allow her to participate in the family business.
 She claimed that she was confined to domestic duties and instructed to begin lifting weights to improve her bustline.
 McCall also claimed that infidelity had ended their marriage.

 While annulling the marriage in 1973, McGraw met and began dating Robin Jo Jameson, whom he married in 1976.
 The couple have two children together, Jay McGraw and Jordan McGraw.

 McGraw is a private pilot, with an instrument rating, flying single-engine airplanes.
 He is a Christian.
 He launched a Dr. Phil Foundation charity in October 2003.

 McGraw endorsed Donald Trump in the 2024 United States presidential election.
 In January 2025, McGraw accompanied ICE officers to a raid in Chicago, coinciding with deportations under the second Trump administration.
+In May 2025, Trump appointed McGraw to serve on the Religious Liberty Commission.